 Spain's real estate boom a few years back has left it with a surplus of vacant housing.
 At that time, it was trendy to invest in real estate.
 Now, the unused accommodation is giving rise to a whole new squatter scene.

 As Berlin grapples with rising property prices, scores of squatters have taken over several residential buildings.
-In response, the owner of the empty building was willing to grant them a lease, with certain conditions.
+In response, the owner of one empty building was willing to grant them a lease — with certain conditions.

 In Berlin big real estate investment companies are facing ever more backlash from locals who fear higher rents or being pushed out of the city center.
 Is there still a future for grand real estate speculation?